 The award is named after Robert Traver, pen name for the late John Voelker, author of Trout Madness, Trout Magic, Anatomy of a Fisherman, and the 1958 best seller, Anatomy of a Murder.

 Since 1994, twenty awards have been given for the winning entry.
 Two anthologies of the Traver Award–winning essays were published in two volumes: In Hemingway’s Meadow (2009) and Love Story of the Trout (2010).

 For more information about the award and submission requirements, visit the Voelker Foundation.

-The 2020 Traver Award, which includes a $2,500 prize, will be granted for the winning short work of fiction or nonfiction essay in the English language not previously published commercially in print or digital media.
+The 2021 Traver Award, which includes a $2,500 prize, will be granted for the winning short work of fiction or nonfiction essay in the English language not previously published commercially in print or digital media.
 “Short work” means 3,000 words or less.
 An entry fee of $25 will offset the administrative costs of the award program.
 Previous Traver Award winners are not eligible.
-Please submit an entry form, a PDF of your entry, and entry fee to www.voelkerfoundation.com by May 1, 2020.
+Please submit an entry form, a PDF of your entry, and entry fee to www.voelkerfoundation.com by May 31, 2021.
 The form and additional submission requirements can be found on the Voelker Foundation website.
-The 2020 Traver Award winner will be notified in September 2020 and receive $2,500.
-The winning entry will be published in the Spring 2021 edition of the American Fly Fisher, the journal of the American Museum of Fly Fishing.
+The 2021 Traver Award winner will be notified in fall 2021 and receive $2,500.
+The winning entry will be published in the Spring 2022 edition of the American Fly Fisher, the journal of the American Museum of Fly Fishing.